MarkAdell/my_articles/README.md

 console.log(getOperation('add')(3, 4)); // 7
 ````

-Now we are ready to move on to the last concept we'll explore today: Higher-order functions.
+We are ready now to move on to the last concept we'll explore today: Higher-order functions.

 ## Higher-order functions

 Higher-order functions are functions that can take one or more functions as arguments or return functions as their results.

-One of many benefits of higher-order functions is that they enable code reusability.
+One of several benefits of higher-order functions is that they enable code reusability.
 Instead of writing similar logic, such as filtering, multiple times, you can encapsulate it in a higher-order function once and pass different functions as arguments to achieve different behaviors.

 Many programming languages provide built-in higher-order functions for manipulating lists or collections without the need for loops.
-Making the code more concise, reusable and readable.
+Making the code more concise, reusable, and readable.
 Some of the common higher-order functions for list manipulation are:
 - **Map**: Applies a given function to each list element, returning a new list with the transformed values.
 - **Filter**: Filters list elements based on a given predicate function, returning a new list with the filtered elements.
 - **Reduce**: Combines list elements into a single value using a given accumulator function, simplifying computations like summing or finding the maximum.